expo/expo/docs/pages/workflow/debugging.md

 ## Development errors

 These are way more common, and we won't delve too much into how to approach these.
-Usually, debugging when running your app locally with `expo-cli` is pretty easy, thanks to [all the tools available in the Expo client app](#developer-menu).
+Usually, debugging when running your app locally with `expo-cli` is pretty easy, thanks to [all the tools available in the Expo Go app](#developer-menu).

 Sometimes you'll be able to tell exactly what's wrong just by the [stacktrace](../get-started/errors.md#redbox-errors-and-stack-traces), but other times the error message is a little more cryptic.
 For errors that aren't as intuitive to solve, here's a good list of steps to take: